dwrobel/flatcam/README.md

 - modified the TclCommands so that open files do not plot the opened files automatically
 - made all TclCommands not to be plotted automatically
 - made sure that all TclCommands are not threaded
+- added new TclCommands: NewExcellon, NewGerber
+- fixed the TclCommand open_project

 14.09.2019